 Nothing says the Pacific Northwest like a lighthouse.
 When looking for what to do on San Juan Island, add this to your list if beautiful pictures are one of your goals.
 This is one of the best San Juan Island activities at sunset and an ideal place to go hiking in the San Juan Islands.

 This beautiful state park looks over the water, and you can even see parts of Canada.
 Make sure to bring your Discover Pass, as it will be required (or you can purchase one there for $10).

 6. Search for Wildlife During Whale Watching

-San Juan Island and nearby Orcas Island are some of the best places to see whales.
+San Juan Island and nearby Orcas Island are some of the best places to see whales (it’s one of the top things to do on Orcas Island if you’re visiting).
 If you’ve never been whale watching before, make sure to sign up for a tour when you’re here.

 Nothing is more beautiful than seeing a pod of orcas swimming in the ocean.
 You’ll also see various sea life while you’re out there.

 Make sure to bring your camera to Krystal Acres because I guarantee you’ll see nothing cuter during your weekend on San Juan Island than these alpacas.
 Once you can peel yourself away from staring at them grazing in the field, head into the store to see what’s made of their fur, including sweaters and slippers.